 To “surface” scan a low profile object, you can program the probe along the X or Y plane.
 The stylus will travel over the part starting on the left side front corner of the object and work its way to the end of the part on the right side.
 Depending on how the stylus moves, it will record linear and interpolated movements along the X, Y, and Z planes directly on the MX Editor:

 From here you can add some feeds and spindle speed to the recording and save the file to machine your part.
 Please note this is simply a point plotter from end to end of your part.
 This is not a streamlined approach to machining a part for production runs.
 This is not a scanner in the sense that one can take the plotted points and further develop the recording in a CAD software.
 You will need to develop the recording into a working tool path program such as adjusting the Z axis and add more movement lines to the program to remove material if you are going to start with a block to carve out into a part.

 To “pocket” scan an object containing a closed pocket such as circles or squares, the scan will start from the top front, work its way inside of the pocket, and scan the entire perimeter of the pocket.

-Under Setup of the MX software you will find the Probe Tab which allow you to calibrate and program your probe.
-Your “Probe Step” and “Feed” can also be changed on the fly while the probe is in the middle scanning your object.
+Under the Setup of the MX software you will find the Probe Tab which will allow you to calibrate and program your probe.
+Your “Probe Step”, “Feed”, and “Data Filter” can also be changed on the fly while the probe is in the middle of scanning your object.

 - Scan Area – Length, Width and Height set the area to be scanned.